m-lab/locate/DEVELOPMENT.md

 Each heartbeat service will need a unique prometheusx.listen-address to prevent conflicts.

 You will need to generate a JWT for local testing.
-When running locally, Locate is configured to not verify JWTs, so a valid signature is not required.
+When running with the provided docker-compose.yaml, Locate is already set up to not verify JWTs, so a valid signature is not required.

 ```sh
 export DEV_JWT=$(./scripts/create-dev-jwt.sh)